From Zero to Ready to Contribute: Illustrated with Microsoft Edit

 04. Installing the Rust nightly toolchain

-You can have both toolchains (stable and nightly) installed side by side on the same PC
+We need it to compile Microsoft Edit.
+We can have both Rust toolchains (stable and nightly) installed side by side on the same PC.

 rustup install nightly